 Excel has so many functions for an interface that may not be the most effective in comparing data.
 There are 329 functions in Excel 2003 and in 2007, there are 341 of them.

-In an intense business situation, You require to greatly apply these functions to aggregate data and analyze tables which have numerals and text values.
+In an intense business situation, You require to greatly apply these functions to aggregate data and analyze tables that have numerals and text values.

 Some of the functions include: